|This Vermont Permit Practice Test|

 If you fail the written test, you must wait at least one business day before taking a new one.

-The computerized test can be offered with audio so that you may listen to questions using headphones.
+The computerized test has audio support so that you can listen to all questions.

 If you speak another language and have difficulty reading English, you may use a dictionary and also ask the examiner to assist you.

 Should you wish to have an interpreter other than an ASL interpreter, you must provide the interpreter yourself and that person must have a valid driver license from a U.S. State or territory.

 Practice Test You Can Take as Many Times as You Need